Trump's Plan To Shift His Businesses Is Lacking, Ethics Experts Say

 "This is the type of thing that not only creates ethics problems but a strategic problem for the United States," he said.
 "It could endanger people's lives."

-At Trump's news conference, his lawyer, Sheri Dillon, said giving up ownership would hurt his company and "greatly diminish the value of the assets."
+At Trump's news conference, his lawyer Sheri Dillon said giving up ownership would hurt his company and "greatly diminish the value of the assets."

 "President-elect Trump should not be expected to destroy the company he built," she said.